 The South Island of New Zealand is a paradise for hikers.
-With its stunning variety of landscapes within a relatively small area, well-maintained trails which are easily accessible and no danger of wild or dangerous animals, New Zealand is one of the safest and best countries in the world for hiking.
-From most of the cities and towns on the South Island you have direct access to explore lush rainforests, towering mountains, glacial valleys, serene lakes and alpine meadows.
-In this complete guide you’ll find the .. best day hikes on the South Island of New Zealand.
-We did all hikes ourselves so we can honestly advice which ones are the best South Island hikes.
+With its stunning variety of landscapes within a relatively small area, well-maintained trails that are easily accessible, and no danger of wild or dangerous animals, New Zealand is one of the safest and best countries in the world for hiking.
+From most of the cities and towns on the South Island, you have direct access to lush rainforests, towering mountains, glacial valleys, serene lakes and alpine meadows.
+In this complete guide, you’ll find the 20 best day hikes on the South Island of New Zealand.
+We did all the hikes ourselves so we can honestly advise which ones are the best South Island hikes.
 All hikes are divided per area or National Park so you know from which town you can plan them.

 Fiordland National Park